-You are allowed to claim the gift tax annual exclusion currently allowable with respect to your reported direct skips (other than certain direct skips to trusts-see Note on page 11), using the rules and limits discussed earlier for the gift tax annual exclusion.
+You are allowed to claim the gift tax annual exclusion currently allowable with respect to your reported direct skips (other than certain direct skips to trusts-see Note below), using the rules and limits discussed earlier for the gift tax annual exclusion.
 However, you must allocate the exclusion on a gift-by-gift basis for GST computation purposes.
 You must allocate the exclusion to each gift to the maximum allowable amount and in chronological order, beginning with the earliest gift that qualifies for the exclusion.
-Be sure that you do not claim a total exclusion of more than \$12,000 per donee.
+Be sure that you do not claim a total exclusion of more than \$13,000 per donee.

 Note.
-You may not claim any annual exclusion for a transfer made to a trust unless the trust meets the requirements discussed under Direct skip on page 6.
+You may not claim any annual exclusion for a transfer made to a trust unless the trust meets the requirements discussed under Part 2-Direct Skips.